Blotch3D/NeuralNet/README.md

 # NeuralNet
-A bare bones concept neural net for demonstration purposes, but not so much performance.
+A full, basic neural net implementation for demonstration purposes (i.e. uses no library).
+(Although this Uses a sort of poor-man's back propagation).
 Run 'TestNeuralNet' for a demo.
-There are several different soutions you can train for.
+There are several different data sets you can train for.
 A graphical display of the net shows real time parameters while it's training.

 See program.cs in TestNeuralNet for an example of how to train and use it.